Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 Short stay parking

-For shorter trips, Aberdeen offers a short stay car park slightly closer to the terminal.
-This means that you can arrive at the airport and get to check in with the minimum of fuss.
+For shorter trips, Aberdeen offers a short-stay car park slightly closer to the terminal.
+This means that you can arrive at the airport and get to check in with a minimum fuss.

 The Short Stay car park at Aberdeen is a covered, multi-storey car park.
 With 500 spaces available it is perfect for those who want to leave their car undercover while they travel.
 The car park is just a one-minute walk from the terminal.

 Drive-up prices start from around £37 for 24 hours, although there are savings to be made if you book in advance.
 The car park can get very busy during peak flight times, so booking is a good idea to secure your space.

 Aberdeen Airport Parking at a glance:

 - Short stay, long stay and priority parking options

 - Keep your keys, for peace of mind and quick departure on your return

 - Security patrols

 - Free parking transfers